JobJourney Logo

 Situational

 You are managing a multi-phase database migration with a hard two-month deadline.
-Different teams own different phases, and a delay in one team cascades to everyone else.
-How do you keep this on track?
+Different teams own different phases, and a delay in one phase cascades to everyone downstream.
+How do you keep it on track?

 Behavioral